-The United States supports a free and open Indo-Pacific region comprised of nations that are independent, strong, and prosperous.
+The United States supports an Indo-Pacific region comprised of nations that are independent, strong, and prosperous.
 The United States engages closely with Indo-Pacific partners to promote shared values and interests, including private sector-led growth and development, sound and sustainable infrastructure, expanded security cooperation, and democracy and good governance.
 South Asia is a crucial pillar of this vision.

 The United States partnership with India, a fellow democracy of over 1.3 billion people that shares our vision for the Indo-Pacific region, is reaching new heights.
 We are deepening our relationship by increasing security and defense cooperation, growing trade and investment, and expanding our extensive people-to-people ties.
-U.S. bilateral trade with India totaled $142 billion in 2018, a 12.6 percent increase from 2017, and the United States welcomed more than 200,000 Indian students in 2019, who contributed over $7 billion to the U.S. economy.
+Two-way bilateral goods and services trade with India totaled a record $146.1 billion in 2019, and the United States welcomed more than 200,000 Indian students in 2019, who contributed over $7 billion to the U.S. economy.
 The annual U.S.-India 2+2 Ministerial Dialogue co-led by the Secretaries of State and Defense demonstrates the importance of strengthening this strategic partnership.

 We also advance the Indo-Pacific vision in close cooperation with other partners in the region.
 The U.S.-Bangladesh partnership is founded on strong economic ties and cooperation on security and counterterrorism, and we are working to support the strengthening of its democratic institutions.
-The United States commends Bangladesh for hosting over one million Rohingya, whom the United States has supported with nearly $670 million in assistance funding.
+The United States commends Bangladesh for hosting over one million Rohingya.
+Since August 2017, the United States has provided $962 million in humanitarian assistance for programs inside Bangladesh; these programs provide support to host communities, as well as Rohingya refugees.
 In Sri Lanka, the United States is committed to advancing counter-terrorism and security cooperation; deepening economic ties; and advancing our shared interest in promoting justice, accountability, and reconciliation.
 With Maldives, we welcome a growing political, economic, and counterterrorism relationship as a democratic partner in the region.
 The United States continues to support economic resilience in Nepal through development and security cooperation.
 The United States welcomes further expansion of our close unofficial relationship with Bhutan as demonstrated by the 2019 visit of the Deputy Secretary of State.
 We also welcome the opportunity to participate in regional platforms, such as the Indian Ocean Rim Association (IORA), as a way to demonstrate our wide-ranging commitment to the region.

 The United States and Pakistan benefit from cooperation on issues ranging from education to business, to counterterrorism and strategic stability.
-The South Asia strategy lays out a vision for how we achieve a goal both we and Pakistan share– a peaceful, prosperous South Asia, which includes a negotiated settlement to the conflict in Afghanistan.
+The United States and Pakistan share a vision for a peaceful, prosperous South Asia, which includes a negotiated settlement to the conflict in Afghanistan.
 Resolving the Afghan conflict presents significant opportunities for Pakistan and the broader region.
 It also opens a path to a stronger U.S.-Pakistan relationship.

 There is also much potential to forge new linkages between our two nations’ businesses, educational institutions, and civil society organizations.
-The U.S. government supports the expansion of the trade and investment relationship with Pakistan, which benefits businesses in both countries.
-As President Trump noted, there is room to expand well beyond the current $6.6 billion annual bilateral trade relationship.
-We hope to also cooperate on further integrating women into the Pakistani economy by strengthening the U.S.-Pakistan Women’s Council, a public private partnership, among other efforts.
+The U.S. government supports expanding bilateral commercial ties, which benefits businesses in both countries.
+We believe there is room to expand well beyond the current level of bilateral trade, helping Pakistan recover from COVID-19’s economic impact.
+We hope to also cooperate on further integrating women into the Pakistani economy by strengthening the U.S.-Pakistan Women’s Council, a public– private partnership, among other efforts.

 The United States’ strategic interests in Central Asia include supporting the sovereignty, independence, and territorial integrity of the five Central Asian countries of Kazakhstan, the Kyrgyz Republic, Tajikistan, Turkmenistan, and Uzbekistan.
 In Central Asia, the United States works to increase opportunities for U.S. business and industry to develop trade and to encourage economic linkages to Afghanistan to foster peace and stability.
 Cooperative efforts with Central Asian partners prevent security threats to the United States homeland and interests globally.
 The United States’ aim is to foster a stable and prosperous Central Asia that is free to pursue political, economic, and security interests on its own terms, with partners of its choosing; a Central Asia that is connected to global markets and open to international investment; and, a Central Asia with strong, democratic institutions, rule of law, and respect for human rights.